 Bright Bed Linen

-This is one of the easiest ways to transform a chaotic space into a serene one: Update the bed linen.
+This is one of the easiest ways to transform a chaotic space into a serene one with positive energy: Update the bed linen.
 According to Patel, bright colors and busy patterns should be avoided.
 "If you have bold colors or wild patterns in your bedroom, just notice how rested you feel at night and in the morning when you wake up," she says.
 "If you feel that you have trouble falling asleep or feel anxious when you wake up, you may want to consider trying a more neutral color pattern and see if your energy shifts."

 "If you wake up and see chaos, you may not realize it, but the energy of that chaos can imprint clutter and disorganization into the mind," Patel tells MyDomaine.
 It's not just a hunch—science suggests this has serious merit.
 A UCLA study found that women who live in a cluttered environment are likely to have high levels of cortisol, a stress-related hormone.